silentorb/marloth-story/docs/general/general.md

 - An ideological conflict should never be resolved over the course of a single scene.
 - They should resolve over at least a part's worth of time.
 - Each narrative should have multiple scenes with public forums.
 The world is the stage.
+- Ideologies are most defined but what a person worships.

 #### Reasons